 THE CONCEPT OF UTILITY AND THEORY

-WHAT IS UTILITY CONCEPT?
+WHAT IS THE UTILITY CONCEPT?

 Definition: Utility may be defined as the satisfaction that a consumer derives from consuming a commodity or service at any particular time.
 In other words, utility refers to the amount of satisfaction a person derives from the consumption of a commodity or service at any given time.
 It should be noted that any commodity or service that possesses utility is useful to the consumer.
-Usefulness of a commodity is a relative term, meaning that what is useful to Mr. A may not be useful to Mr. B. Utility is therefore relative to a consumer and the variations among the individuals or consumers depend on time, place and form.
+The usefulness of a commodity is a relative term, meaning that what is useful to Mr A may not be useful to Mr B. Utility is therefore relative to a consumer and the variations among the individuals or consumers depend on time, place and form.
 Thus, utility, which is the capacity of a commodity or service to satisfy a human want, depends on time, place and form.

 TYPES OF UTILITY